TravelXML/DISNEY-CLONE-USING-GRAPHCMS-GRAPHQL-NEXT-REACT/README.md

 ## Build DISNEY Clone using GRAPHCMS, GRAPHQL, NEXT, REACT

+### Summary
+* Build Schemas on GRAPHCMS.
+* Get GraphQL endpoint and token, set permissions for all requests.
+* Build GQL queries.
+* Run them on the playground.
+* Start frontend app  with React & Next App.
+* Install required packages like `graphql-request`.
+* Access the data from GraphQl API and build the app.
+* Test the app on a running Server.

+Let's dive into the steps.

 ### Add assets
 First, you need to create your GraphCMS Account then create Assets, Schemas and Contents and their relationships.